Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 The **Largest Triangle Three Buckets (LTTB)** algorithm is a time series downsampling algorithm that reduces the number of visual data points, whilst retaining the shape and variability of the time series data.

-Starting with a **RAW** query we can see the **LTTB** function in action, where the function will **downsample two hours of data for a one second tag**, 7200 data points to 500 whilst keeping the shape and variability of the values.
+Starting with a **RAW** query we can see the **LTTB** function in action, where the function will **downsample two hours of data for a one second tag**, 7200 data points downsampled to 500 data points whilst keeping the shape and variability of the values.

 **RAW Query**